Decsika-tech/Terraform-VPC-EC2-Mini-Project/README.md

-Aim: Create a VPC and two EC2 with user data
+Aim: Create a VPC and two EC2 with user data by using terraform

 #Files Used
 -provider.tf